NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/Customization/Index.rst

 Customization of the nRF Asset Tracker
 ######################################

-This section walks you through the customization of the nRF Asset Tracker for your own product by showing how to visualize additional sensor data on the :ref:`Cat Tracker web application <index-cat-tracker-web-app>`.
+This section walks you through the customization of the nRF Asset Tracker for your own product.
+It shows how to visualize additional sensor data on the :ref:`Cat Tracker web application <index-cat-tracker-web-app>`.

 Through the example, the following changes are made: